Why don’t I have power even though my neighbors do? CenterPoint Energy in Houston Explains what a ‘nested outage’ is.

 Nested power outages can be particularly frustrating for those still without electricity after the recent devastating storms in Houston.
 While power outages are not unusual during extreme weather events, a nested outage can significantly prolong recovery.

 A nested outage occurs when an initial outage, caused by a primary problem such as a fallen tree or damaged power line, triggers a secondary outage in a nearby area.
-This secondary outage results from the initial outage impacting a crucial point in the power distribution network, causing a chain reaction that affects multiple neighborhoods or even entire communities.
+This secondary outage results from the initial outage impacting a crucial point in the power distribution network, causing a chain reaction that affects multiple neighbourhoods or even entire communities.

 That could be why you still don’t have power, even though your neighborhoods do.

 In the case of the recent severe weather in Houston, strong winds and ice accumulation have caused numerous trees to topple over, damaging power lines and infrastructure.
 As a result, initial outages were experienced in several areas throughout the city.
-However, in some instances, these initial outages have led to nested outages, leaving entire neighborhoods or sections without power.
+However, in some instances, these initial outages have led to nested outages, leaving entire neighbourhoods or sections without power.

 Nested outages occur due to the intricate interconnectedness of the power distribution network.
 Electricity is delivered to homes and businesses through a complex system of substations, transformers, and power lines.
 When a primary outlet or line is compromised, it disrupts the flow of electricity to other connected areas, triggering additional outages.